Purdue University Office of Admissions logo

 • The English Language in a Global Context student is an internationalist.
 In this track, students learn about the history and the varieties of English around the world, and the teaching of English as a second language.

-In all three, our students have access to unique English department learning communities, internships, scholarships, study abroad opportunities and more, providing them with the foundations for collegiate success, and beyond.
+In both, our students have access to unique English department learning communities, internships, scholarships, study abroad opportunities and more, providing them with the foundations for collegiate success and beyond.

-All liberal arts majors prepare students with the skills identified as contributing to managerial success: communicating and listening well, possessing insights into others, creative/critical thinking, problem solving, and the ability to make connections across complex ideas.
+All liberal arts majors prepare students with the skills identified as contributing to executive success and leadership: communicating and listening well, possessing insights into others, creative/critical thinking, problem solving and the ability to make connections across complex ideas.

 Degree in 3